 Note: Incomplete documentation will result in the PR being rejected and returned to the campus or department.

-B) Master Schedules-Master Schedules will be secured from the District's Student Management System and printed to verify certified positions funded through federal funds and ensure supplement, not supplant requirement is being met.
+B) Master Schedules- Master Schedules will be secured from the District's Student Management System and printed to verify certified positions funded through federal funds are accurate in terms of personnel requests (PRs).